Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Evaluation Framework

 All the computed values must be compliant with the constraints presented in Section \ref{subsec:conv_constr}.
-Only for the Number of Messages, we relax the constraint by considering valid MPCs including less than 15 turns if they contain at least $2$ messages per speaker.
-Indeed, after a manual check of the generated MPCs, we noticed that shorter or longer conversations may still represent high-quality data.
-Each value is computed separately and then used to identify how many MPCs comply with \textit{all} these constraints.
+Only for the Number of Messages, we relax the constraint by considering valid WMPCs including less than 15 turns if they contain at least $2$ messages per speaker (on average).
+Indeed, after a manual check of the generated WMPCs, we noticed that shorter or longer conversations may still represent high-quality data.
+Each value is computed separately and then used to identify how many WMPCs comply with \textit{all} these constraints.